xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jenkins.md

    >
    > If the test connection is successful, you will see *Success!* on the screen (highlighted in the image above).

-9. Select your Project and the Test Plan you have created earlier.
-See: [Configure a test plan in Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/ka-integration-jenkins.html#configuration-a-test-plan-in-Katalon-TestOps).
+9. Select your Project and the schedule you have created earlier.
+See: [Configure Test Runs in Katalon TestOps](https://docs.katalon.com/katalon-analytics/docs/ka-integration-jenkins.html#configuration-a-test-plan-in-Katalon-TestOps).

 10. Click **Save**.